kiwicom/mobile/docs/common/create_new_rn_feature.md

 # Create new RN feature from the scratch

-Within the `app` folder create new folder dedicated for your package eg. `custom` and then follow the structure below:
+Within the `app` folder create new folder dedicated for a new package e.g. `custom` and then follow the structure below:

 ```
 .